Click photos to enlarge.

 Driven disc number 7

-Front suspension MARZOCCHI USD telescopic hydraulic fork with advanced axle compression and rebound stroke adjustment
+Front suspension KAYABA USD telescopic hydraulic fork with advanced axle, compression and rebound stroke adjustment

 Fork travel 300 mm

-Front brake 260 mm BREMBO fixed disc “wave” type with hydraulic control and floating caliper
+Front brake 260 mm fixed disc “wave” type with hydraulic control and floating caliper

-Rear brake 240 mm BREMBO floating disc “wave” type with hydraulic control and floating caliper
+Rear brake 220 mm fixed disc “wave” type with hydraulic control and floating caliper

 Rim front 1.60″ x 21″, light alloy